cyan-wolf/paint_chess/README.md

 A [MongoDB](https://www.mongodb.com/) database is used.

 ## Credits
 I would like to thank [lichess](https://github.com/lichess-org/lila) for inspiration for making this project.
 Credits to [Colin M.L.
-Burnett](https://en.wikipedia.org/wiki/User:Cburnett) for making the `cburnett` piece set.
+Burnett](https://en.wikipedia.org/wiki/User:Cburnett) for making the `cburnett` piece set and to [Enigmahack](https://github.com/Enigmahack) for the sound effects.